uikit/uikit-site/docs/pages/table.md

 ## Responsive table

-If your table happens to be wider than its container element or would eventually get too big on a specific viewport width, just wrap it inside a `<div>` element and add the `.uk-overflow-auto` class.
+If your table happens to be wider than its container element or would eventually get too big on a specific viewport width, just wrap it inside a `<div>` element and add the `.uk-overflow-auto` class from the [Utility component](utility.md#overflow).
 This creates a container that provides a horizontal scrollbar whenever the elements inside it are wider than the container itself.

 ```html
 <div class="uk-overflow-auto">